 Treat All Stains From the Front

-As tempting as it is to tackle the stain on a shirt by rubbing away, turn it inside out and start there.
+As tempting as it is to tackle the stain on a shirt by rubbing it away, turn it inside out and start there.
 By treating a stain from the back of the fabric, you are pushing the stain out of the fabric fibers rather than rubbing it in deeper.
-Learn more about spot treating stains to save yourself from embarrassment and to reduce your laundry loads.Continue to 6 of 11 below.
+Learn more about spot treating stains to save yourself some frustration and to reduce your laundry loads.Continue to 5 of 10 below.

 Chlorine Bleach Boosts Detergent Power

 Chlorine bleach and detergents can actually cancel each other out and leave your clothes still looking dull and stained.
-To allow the enzymes in the laundry detergents time to do their job of whitening and brightening, wait about 5 minutes after the wash cycle begins to add your diluted bleach.
+To allow the enzymes in the laundry detergents time to do their job of whitening and brightening, wait about five minutes after the wash cycle begins to add your diluted bleach.